CMSgov/bluebutton-developer-help/developer-getting_started.md

 	* An application that is registered with BBAPI has no access to beneficiary information until a beneficiary gives an explicit authorization.
 	* The BBAPI platform provides a dashboard for beneficiaries.
 This enables a beneficiary to revoke access to a registered application at any time.
 	* The BBAPI administration and security team can choose to revoke the key for a registered application, or throttle the number of API calls allowed by an application if suspicious API usage is detected.
 Revocation or Throttling of an application impacts the ability of a registered application to access the information for any beneficiary that has authorized access to their data.
-## How often is BBAPI information updated?
-	- Weekly:
-	Part A and Part B
-	- Monthly:
-	Part D

 ## Are there any restrictions on development environments I can use?
 You are free to use any development languages for your application.
 The BBAPI team is working to provide code samples and interaction examples in the following formats: